 TuSimple Holdings, Inc. Shareholder Equity Notice: Robbins LLP Reminds Shareholders of Lead Plaintiff Deadline in Class Action Against TuSimple Holdings, Inc. (TSP)

-/EIN News/ -- SAN DIEGO, Sept.
-09, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons who purchased TuSimple Holdings, Inc. (NASDAQ: TSP) common stock: (a) pursuant to the Registration Statement in connection with the Company’s April 2021 initial public offering ("IPO"); or (b) between April 15, 2021 and August 1, 2022.
+SAN DIEGO, Sept.
+09, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons who purchased TuSimple Holdings, Inc. TSP common stock: (a) pursuant to the Registration Statement in connection with the Company's April 2021 initial public offering ("IPO"); or (b) between April 15, 2021 and August 1, 2022.
 TuSimple develops autonomous technology specifically designed for semi-trucks in the United States and internationally.

 If you would like more information about TuSimple Holdings, Inc.'s misconduct, click here.